 Having employees is an amazing feeling.
 Learning the responsibilities of being an employer can be daunting, though.
 One responsibility you have once you hire employees is withholding taxes from their paychecks.
 For accurate withholding, learn how to calculate payroll taxes.

 What are payroll taxes?

-Payroll taxes are one type of employment tax.
-They include FICA (Federal Insurance Contributions Act) and self-employment taxes.
-Both FICA and self-employment taxes cover Social Security and Medicare taxes.
+When you think of payroll taxes, you might think of all taxes you withhold from your employees’ paychecks.
+However, payroll taxes are just one type of employment tax.
+Payroll taxes include FICA (Federal Insurance Contribution Act) and self-employment taxes.
+Both self-employment and FICA taxes cover Social Security and Medicare taxes.

 How to calculate payroll taxes

 Again, payroll taxes include FICA and self-employment taxes.
 Read on to learn tax rates for both types of payroll taxes.

 FICA tax is an employee and employer-paid tax for Social Security and Medicare.
 Both you and your employee pay matching contributions.

 The total employee contribution is 7.65%, and you pay a matching 7.65%.
 This FICA tax rate goes toward Social Security and Medicare taxes.